davidgyoung/beacon-calibration-sample-code/README.md

 Beacuase the phone that does the calibration won't be representative of all phones, the calibration won't be perfect.
 Your best bet is to choose the most common phone make / model (e.g. either the the newest Apple or Samsung model depending on what is most common in hour area) and that will be the best you can do.

+## Need Help?

+If you need expert help with your beacon project, contact David G. Young [here](http://www.davidgyoungtech.com).